domfarolino/mage/README.md

 ## Magen Interface Definition Language (IDL)

 Magen is the [IDL] that describes Mage interfaces.
-Interfaces are written in `.magen` files and are understood by the `magen_idl(...)` Bazel rule, which generates C++ bindings based on developer-supplied interfaces.
+Interfaces are written in `.magen` files by consumers of Mage, and are understood by the `magen_idl(...)` Bazel rule which generates C++ bindings for the interfaces.

-The magen IDL is quite simple (and much less feature-rich than Mojo's IDL).
+The Magen IDL is quite simple (and much less feature-rich than Mojo's IDL).
 Each `.magen` file describes a single interface with the `interface` keyword, which can have any number of methods described by their names and parameters.